 About The Cord Cutting Report

-Since 2016, The Cord Cutting Report has been helping readers find the right hardware and services, and how to get the most out of what they pay for.
+Since 2016, The Cord Cutting Report has been helping readers find the right TV hardware like antennas, and over-the-air DVRs.
+We publish comprehensive, easy-to-understand guides about streaming services, and how to get the most out of your home entertainment.

 As the editor and founder of The Cord Cutting Report, I have been interviewed as an expert in a number of publications for tips and advice to consumers.
 You can read those stories in MarketWatch, Forbes, South Florida Sun Sentinel and InsideHook.